Apple made it safe to use your flash again

 A flash is distracting, and can make subjects look like a glowing white light zombie standing against a dark background.
 Flashes normally use a higher shutter speed, which in a low-light situation causes the zombie on a dark background effect.

-But Apple addressed this on the iPhone 8, 8 Plus ($1,479.00 at Apple) and X with a feature called Slow Sync Flash.
+But Apple addressed this on the iPhone 8, 8 Plus ($981.00 at Amazon.com) and X with a feature called Slow Sync Flash.
 The name sounds technical, but it's a term borrowed from photography.

 Basically the iPhone takes a photo at a slower shutter speed while firing the flash quickly.
 With the shutter open longer, the background is exposed more making it brighter.
 And with the flash going off for a shorter amount of time, it's less distracting to those around you.
 The results are to quote Larry David, "pretty pretty pretty good."

 Check out the photos below taken with the flash inside a bar.
-The one from the 7 Plus ($1,049.00 at Apple) has a darker background and lots of nasty harsh light on the subject.
+The one from the 7 Plus ($998.11 at Amazon.com) has a darker background and lots of nasty harsh light on the subject.
 There's even a little red-eye happening.
 The 8 Plus blends the light from the flash with the background.
 The overall image looks good.

 Slow Sync Flash is definitely my favorite feature on the new iPhones even more so than Portrait Lighting Mode.
 And the best part?
 You don't have to anything but enable your flash.
 The iPhone takes care of the rest.